Tips for Success from Adobe Stock Buyers - HOW Design

 Sponsored by Adobe

 You love to draw.
 You’re a whiz at Adobe Illustrator.
 You create awesome art that’s used for one client, one project.
 That’s great, but what if you could get paid for your art to appear on a whole line of holiday cards or posters or magazine illustrations—all over the world?
-If that piqued your interest, it’s time for you to consider stock.
+If this idea piques your interest, it’s time for you to consider stock.

 Right now, you might be a stock contributor virgin.
 No worries.
 Adobe wants to help you become a newbie, and then an expert like the many talented illustrators whose work on Adobe Stock keeps on selling hundreds, if not thousands, of times.
 It’s one of the ironies of being an illustrator or graphic designer.
 You do it once and sell it once.
 Unlike, say, Ralph Lauren or Donna Karan, who design something once and it sells hundreds of thousands of times.